 7. Referral commission.

-This list is by no means an exhaustive, in fact, Oliver Gassmann thinks there are a whopping 55 business models that will revolutionise your business should you want some further reading.
+This list is by no means exhaustive, in fact, Oliver Gassmann thinks there are a whopping 55 business models that will revolutionise your business should you want some further reading.

 3. Are you clear on the absolute essential feature list?